-While today’s search engines have come a long way, they are yet to arrive so to speak.
+While today’s search engines have come a long way, they are yet to arrive, so to speak.
 For example, not even Google can read the contents of a video.
 And as far as unstructured text is concerned, the best they can do is guess what the page is about.

-Use Schema to help Google and other search engines better understand your event website’s contents.
+Use schema to help Google and other search engines better understand your event website’s contents.

-Schema is a structured data markup which adds context to your content.
+Schema is a structured data markup that adds context to your content.
 This line of code is often added using JSON-LD and helps engines return with more helpful information (aka rich snippets) for users.

-Plus, you will also find Schemas for specific types of events like:
+Plus, you will also find schemas for specific types of events like: